 \begin{itemize}

-\item \textit{Users} can experience the virtual worlds through Head Mounted Displays (HMDs) or AR goggles \cite{zhou2009virtual}.
-The users can in turn execute actions to interact with other users or virtual objects.
+\item \textit{Users} can immerse the virtual worlds as avatars through various equipment, such as, Head Mounted Displays (HMDs) or AR goggles \cite{zhou2009virtual}.
+In the virtual societies The users can, in turn, execute actions to interact with other users or virtual objects.

-\item \textit{IoT and sensor networks} deployed in the physical world collect data from the environment.
-The insights derived are used to update the virtual environment, e.g., to develop a digital twin.
-The digital twin is a digital replica of the physical world which provides rich information to reflect the physical world and enable simulations to be conducted to explore how an intended action will affect the physical environment \cite{tao2018digital}.
-The sensor networks may be independently owned by sensing service providers (SSPs) that contribute live data feeds (i.e., sensing as a service \cite{sheng2013sensing}) to virtual service providers (VSPs) to generate and maintain the virtual environment.
+\item \textit{IoT and sensor networks} deployed in the physical world collect data from the physical world.
+The insights derived are used to update the virtual worlds, e.g., to maintain DTs for physical entities.
+Sensor networks may be independently owned by sensing service providers (SSPs) that contribute live data feeds (i.e., sensing as a service \cite{sheng2013sensing}) to virtual service providers (VSPs) to generate and maintain the virtual worlds.

 \item \textit{Virtual service providers (VSPs)} develop and maintain the virtual worlds of the Metaverse.
 Similar to user-created videos today (e.g., YouTube), the Metaverse is envisioned to be enriched with user-generated content (UGC) that includes games, art, and social applications \cite{kim2012institutionalization}.
 These UGC can be created, traded, and consumed in the Metaverse.